nonken/hurricane/README.md

 > Setup a complete bootstrapped service architecture on AWS in just a few minutes.

-Hurricane provisions three service types for you: A simple web-service, and api-service and static-assets.
+Hurricane helps you to setup a complete service architecure based on best practices on AWS.
+It currently provisions three service types for you: A web-service, and api-service and static-assets.
 Each of the services come with a pipeline, staging and production environments.
 Things like SSL and `http` to `https` redirection come out of the box 🎉.

 ## Usage
-There are only a few prerequisites for you to spin up this stack.
+Follow the below prerequisites for you to spin up this stack.

 ### 1. Buy a domain where you can manage DNS